yuvalm11/Motor-Position-Prediction/README.md

 # Machine learning for dynamics modeling

+## Introduction

+As part of my research work at the [CBA lab](https://cba.mit.edu/), I assisted [Jake Read](https://jakeread.pages.cba.mit.edu/) in his work to develop better fabrication machines.

-We developed a machine learning model that predicts the dynamics of a motor given the current state.
-Using a dataset of motor dynamics measurements, the model is used to predict the dynamics of the system in a closed-loop control system.
+We wanted to develop a machine learning model that predicts the dynamics of a motor given its current state.
+This repo contains the methods used to create the dataset.

-## 1. Data Collection and processing
+## Data Collection and processing

 To create the dataset, we ran a series of measurements using a dynamometer and the motor firmware.
 The resulting data is a rate time series for each effort value.